KodyKantor/chum/README.md

 ## How it works

 `chum` creates a number of threads.
 Each of these threads will synchronously upload files to the target server using an HTTP PUT.
-The data uploaded is read from `/dev/urandom`.
+The data uploaded is a chunk of random bytes.

 Upload file size distribution is an important part of how `chum` works. `chum` includes a default object size distribution if one is not provided at the CLI.